collerek/ormar/docs/fields/common-parameters.md

 `choices`: `Sequence` = `[]`

-## onupdate
+## on_update

-when the object update or bulk_update, if you don't update the field which has the onupdate option, its value will be changed from `onupdate definition`
+when the object update or bulk_update, if you don't update the field which has the on_update option, its value will be changed from `on_update definition`

 ```python